mahboriola/rag-system/README.md

 # RAG System

-A Retrieval-Augmented Generation (RAG) system built with FastAPI, OpenAI, and Qdrant vector database.
+A Retrieval-Augmented Generation (RAG) system built with FastAPI, Streamlit, OpenAI, and Qdrant vector database.
 This system allows you to ingest documents and ask questions about their content using advanced language models.

 ## Prerequisites